The ultimate measuring instrument for any application: Few measuring instruments are as versatile as a thermal imaging camera.

 Professional cameras ideal for research and development, building & energy consultation and more, the testo 890 has the highest resolution and best thermal sensitivity in our range.

 In the heating industry, heating engineers and HVAC tradespeople use thermal imagers to assess the efficiency and functionality of heating systems, allowing them to identify potential problems early on.
 Leaks in heating systems can be quickly and accurately located without the need for structural intervention.
 Uniform heat distribution is critical to the comfort and efficiency of heating systems, and thermal imagers help identify and correct any irregularities.
-In addition, thermal imagers enable non-destructive leak detection in underfloor heating systems by revealing temperature differences in the floor.
+In addition, thermal imaging cameras enable non-destructive leak detection in underfloor heating systems by revealing temperature differences in the floor.

 Thermal imagers play a vital role in the inspection and maintenance of refrigeration and air conditioning systems.
 By making temperature differences visible, problem areas or faulty components can be quickly and reliably identified during routine spot checks.
 In this way, these cameras make a significant contribution to the efficiency and operational safety of the systems.

 Infrared cameras are an essential maintenance tool for the early detection of faults in electrical and mechanical systems.
 Service and maintenance engineers, technical facility managers, process engineers and electricians use this technology to detect thermal anomalies before they cause costly failures and downtime.
 With regular thermographic inspections, potential problems can be identified and rectified in good time.
-Thermal images can also be used to quickly identify overheating components so that action can be taken to prevent potentially dangerous damage.
+Thermal imaging cameras can also be used to quickly identify overheating components so that action can be taken to prevent potentially dangerous damage.

-In quality assurance, thermal imagers are valuable tools for verifying product quality through thermal analysis.
+In quality assurance, thermal imaging cameras are valuable tools for verifying product quality through thermal analysis.
 Quality managers, QA engineers and quality controllers use this technology to detect and correct thermal anomalies in products.
 Thermal analysis can reveal material defects that are invisible to the naked eye.
 Regular thermographic inspections ensure that production processes run efficiently and without error.

 The FOV calculator shows you quickly and easily just how small the measurement object can be in order to be detected (IFOV geo) and reliably measured (IFOV meas) at the selected distance.